 10.1 CITB shall carry out an assessment of the bids in accordance with the criteria as set out in the Skills & Training Guidance Notes contained within the application form.

 10.2 CITB does not undertake and shall not be bound to accept any bid.

 10.3 Eligibility checks will be carried out and bids will be rejected if they are found not to meet the eligibility criteria.

 10.4 For bids that are confirmed as eligible, an assessment of the bid will be performed, based on the applicant’s responses to Sections 2 ,3 and 4 of the application form.
-The assessor of the bid will use reasoned professional judgement to deem whether a response is acceptable.
-This will be based upon ensuring that the applicant has accurately included all appropriate information as requested in the guidance notes.
+The assessor of the bid will use reasoned professional judgement to deem whether a response is acceptable including ensuring that the applicant has accurately included all appropriate information as requested in the guidance notes.

-10.5 The applicant needs to provide acceptable responses to sections 2, 3 and 4 to be awarded funding.
-Responses deemed insufficient will be rejected and after feedback an opportunity will be provided for the applicant to reapply.
+10.6 The applicant needs to provide acceptable responses to sections 2, 3 and 4 and CITB needs to be satisfied with the responses to its due diligence enquiries in order for the funding to be awarded.
+Responses deemed insufficient will be rejected.

-10.7 CITB reserves the right to accept parts of a bid and to reject other parts.
-CITB may reject part or all of a bid on the basis that provision is being made elsewhere for the proposal or the proposal is receiving or has received alternative funding.
+10.8 CITB may reject all or part of a bid on the basis that provision is being made elsewhere for the proposal or the proposal is receiving or has received alternative funding.
+CITB reserves the right to accept parts of a bid and to reject other parts.

 10.9 If CITB accepts part of a bid, CITB may negotiate the Funds to be paid, with regard to market rate, which may not be the sum proposed for that portion of the bid in the bid.
 This is to ensure value for money for CITB and the ultimate beneficiary, the construction industry.